Cache Mode

 mode: 'memory',

-// When set to `Infinity`, it means that the data will never expire, and when it is set to 0 or a negative number, it means no caching
+// When set to `Infinity`, it means that the data will never expire.
+When set to 0 or a negative number, it means that it will not be cached

 expire: 60 * 10 * 1000